Contents

 .frame(width: 50, height: 50)

-For this example, SwiftUI shows a ProgressView first, and then the image scaled to fit in the specified frame:
+With this initializer, you can also specify a custom placeholder.
+In the code in the previous example, SwiftUI shows a ProgressView first, and then the image scaled to fit in the specified frame:

 [Image]